Liangyuefeng/IBMChallenge/README.md

 # IBM Challenge 5 - Interactive Story Telling
+# Project Aurora
 ## What is all this about?
 A simple vocal interating game for sight impaired people.
-Load a interactive story in pre-defined format and enjoying the fully automatic story telling.
+Load a interactive story in pre-defined format and enjoying the fully automatic storytelling.

 There can be player choices inside stories, making endings differ based on the choices made.